-By observing the number of machines the attacker is willing to rent, the botnet master decides the minimum/effective number of C&C channels and the size of the botnet to maintain that at least $n^u$ machines are alive, ensuring there are always enough machines for renting.
-An uncertain $p_v$ increases the botnet master's operation costs and may eventually reduce his/her profit if the market rental price of "low-quality" botnet drops and he/she further suffers reputational losses and an increased chance of being arrested.
+By observing the number of machines the attacker is willing to rent, the botnet master decides the minimum/effective number of C&C channels and the size of botnet to maintain that allow at least n^u machines are alive ensuring there are always enough machines for renting.
+An uncertain p_v increases the botnet master's operation costs and may eventually reduce his/her profit if the market rental price of "low-quality" botnet drops and he/she further suffers reputational losses and an increased chance of being arrested.
 Note for both the attacker and the botnet master, undesirable costs incur.

-• The defenders.
+• The defenders4.

 The strategy is simply to create virtual slices/images on their computers to interfere with the botnet market.
-Both the botnet master's and the attacker's costs are directly and positively related to the probability for a bot to be virtual among the $n^u$ rental machines.
-That is, $p_v$ is the essential factor that is, if not fully, at least partially controlled by the defenders.
-Higher $p_v$ will effectively reduce the profits earned by both the botnet master and the attacker.
-If $p_v$ is high enough, renting botnets to launch attacks or other illegal activities may no longer be profitable.
+Both the botnet master's and the attacker's costs are directly and positively related to the probability for a bot to be virtual among the n^u rental machines.
+That is, p_v is the essential factor that is, if not fully, at least partially controlled by the defenders.
+Higher p_v will effectively reduce the profits earned by both the botnet master and the attacker.
+If p_v is high enough, renting botnets to launch attacks or other illegal activities may no longer be profitable.
+Even some profits remain, the reduced profit margin will certainly make the business not as attractive as before5.